w3c/wpub/EXPLAINER.md

 ```

 The web publications spec has essentially adopted EPUB's approach, with an explicit list of resources.
 Anything that is not part of the `resources` or `readingOrder` manifest members is considered to be outside the web publication.
+The group considered things like `scope` and URL patterns, but felt that an explicit list was simpler.

 ### 2. Sequence of primary resources